trademark007/trademark007/README.md

 ### Hi there, Trademark's Here! 👋

-## I'm a Yours tools maker, Hunter, and Skater!
+## I'm Yours tools maker, Hunter, and Skater!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators